jhonthan/jhonthan/README.md

 ### About Me!

-😄 I currently work as a DevOps Engineer in solutions based on microservices running in Docker and Kubernetes (k8s).
+😄 I currently work as a DevOps Engineer in solutions based on microservices running in Docker and Kubernetes (k8s)

 ### 🛠️ Stack

 🖥 Linux * Debian * Ubuntu * CentOS * Manjaro

-### 📚 Studing
+### 🖥 Working

-📝 Docker * Kubernetes * Terraform * Ansible * GitHub Actions (CI/CD)
+📝 Docker * Kubernetes * Terraform * Ansible * GCP * AWS
 <!--
 **jhonthan/jhonthan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.